Koderok/image-stylizer/README.md

-# Image stylization
+# Image stylizer

 This program abstracts images by removing details from them and makes them cartoon-like.
-It is based on the paper [Stylization and Abstraction of Photographs](https://www.cs.rutgers.edu/~decarlo/pubs/sg02.pdf).
+It is based on the paper [Stylization and Abstraction of Photographs](https://www.cs.rutgers.edu/~decarlo/pubs/sg02.pdf) *(SIGGRAPH 2002), by DeCarlo and Santella*.

 ## How to run